jayinai/nail-machine-learning/README.md

-# Nailing Machine Learning Interviews
+# Nailing Machine Learning Interviews: Concepts

-Go through these notes and frequently asked questions to nail your next machine learning interview :)
+This repo is specifically designed to help you prepare for the the concept part of machine learning interviews.

+Definitely spend some time going through the list and make sure you understand and explain all of them well :)

 ### Supervised vs. Unsupervised Learning?